qqwerty222/jenkins-datadog/README.md

   ...
   ```

-  Docker container resource i use special variable count, it specify how many container will be started using this resource.
-In current case it is equal to variable container_count i specify in modules.
+  Docker container resource use special variable count, it specify how many containers will be started using this resource.
+It is equal to variable container_count i specified in modules.

   To make module more clear, i generate name for the container automatically.
-You need to specify only one name, and no matter what count you specified, container names will be "name + number of the container".
+You need to specify only one name, and no matter what count you specified, containers' names will be "name + number of the container".

   Meaning of all variables used here you can find in [documentation](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs/resources/container)

-  Network block is not dynamic because in my case i deploy one single custom network.
-But because of i deploy multiple number of containers, their ipv4 config generated automatically from 2 parameters.
+  Network block is not dynamic because i deploy one single custom network.
+But i deploy multiple number of containers, so their ipv4 config generated automatically from 2 parameters.
   subnet - include first 3 numbers of ipv4 with dot in the end.
   start_from - ip of each new container is ip of the previous container + 1.
   start_from specify which ip will have first container.